 Aspect ratio is simply the ratio of width to height.

 As best practice, template and content designers are encouraged to design content and templates around the most common aspect ratios.
 The two most common are 16:9 and 4:3.
 Content designed to a specific aspect ratio will able to be resized to a region with the same aspect ratio without appearing warped or having empty spaces surrounding it.
 It is also recommended that content be designed to “scale down” from larger pixel dimensions to to fit smaller regions with smaller pixel dimensions.

 Thus, when designing content for 16:9, a pixel dimension of 1920x1080 is appropriate.
-1920x1080 is the typical native resolution of digital signage displays and a simplistic template that had a single region encompassing the entire area of the screen would fit content that is 1920x1080 perfectly without any scaling.
+1920x1080 is the typical native resolution of digital signage displays ("HD") and a simplistic template that had a single region encompassing the entire area of the screen would fit content that is 1920x1080 without the need for scaling.
 For templates that divide the screen into several distinct content regions, that same content would scale down into any region – but would look best in regions that had dimensions such as 1280x720 or 960x540 because they share the same 16:9 ration of width to height.